[The introduction is largely copied from previous years.]

-Last year, I started a new tradition … well, it isn’t really a tradition until it’s been done at least twice, so I guess this post marks the beginning of the new tradition.
+Two years ago, I started a new tradition.
 I called it the Karen Sisco Award, named after the short-lived television series starring Carla Gugino.
-Sisco was the character played by Jennifer Lopez in the film Out of Sight, and the series, with also featured Robert Forster and Bill Duke, was on ABC.
+Sisco was the character played by Jennifer Lopez in the film Out of Sight, and the series, which also featured Robert Forster and Bill Duke, was on ABC.
 They made ten episodes, showed seven, and cancelled it.
 Gugino was ridiculously hot (no surprise there) and the series, based on an Elmore Leonard character, got about as close as anyone did to Leonard’s style until Justified came along.

 When I posted an R.I.P. to the show, my son commented, “Every year there is a new favorite Daddy-O show that gets cancelled mid-season. … You have some sort of fixation with doomed shows, did it start with Crime Story or does it come from your upbringing?”
 (In fairness, Crime Story lasted two seasons.)
 The Karen Sisco Award exists to honor those doomed shows.